Tertiary education is now the biggest growth area for ARM, and we’re excited to be embarking on three new university projects.

 A core ARM design philosophy is that any environment we create must embody the contexts and ideals of the organisation it serves.
 The Chancellery has to be worthy but feel welcoming so that those who use it feel connected to it.

 As a certified Passive House building it will set sustainability benchmarks for future works at Monash.
 It will also need to live up to, and compliment, its distinguished neighbours including Robert Blackwood Hall, Monash Religious Centre and the Sir Louis Matheson Library.
 We are working closely with workplace strategy specialists from Geyer.

 Like any thriving arts institution, the Sydney College of the Arts is a place of immersion.
 It’s a place where students work intensively, day and night, seven days a week.
 It’s a community of visual and digital artists learning, experimenting, sharing and exhibiting.

 We understand where they’re coming from.
 Our interior design leader Andrea Wilson began her career as a fine artist and lecturer in painting and print making.
 Our design team’s Aaron Robinson is an SCA alumnus and still a practising artist.
-Mark Raggatt and Tim Pyke both teach in universities (RMIT and UTS), and design for them.
+Mark Raggatt teaches in universities (RMIT and UTS), and designs for them.

 Our task is to transplant the College’s distinctive culture from its current Rozelle location to two heritage buildings on the University of Sydney’s main Camperdown campus.
 We will be refitting both to accommodate new and old usages, which will involve designing a variety of contemporary learning spaces (formal and breakout), studios, workshops and exhibition spaces.